vibeus/vibe-website/content/blog/from-pitch-to-partnership-designing-presentations-with-clients-in-mind/index.md

 ## Setting the Tone

+> “Imagination is everything.
+It is the preview of life’s coming attractions.”
+>
+> –Albert Einstein
+>
+>

-“Imagination is everything.
-It is the preview of life’s coming attractions.” –Albert EinsteinYou did the research and feel pretty good about the information you gathered.
+You did the research and feel pretty good about the information you gathered.
 Now it’s time to create.
 You’ll want your company’s voice to have a chance to shine through—after all, you’re trying to sell your services, too—but ultimately, the presentation should be tailored to the prospective client.
 This is a perfect opportunity to show how this partnership can be a success.

 Although every company is different, there can be similarities in tone within specific industries.
 Lucy Alexander at HubSpot points out that [the type of information](https://blog.hubspot.com/sales/sales-presentation-titles-excerpt) you’re including in your presentation can help to determine your design.
 Knowing this, there are certain design choices you can make to help get you started.